Extension Publications

 Using native hardwoods can be cost-effective for Iowa landowners.
 Learn more about the uses and characteristics of Iowa hardwoods.

 Iowa has been working for decades to protect and improve water quality through best scientific management, land use, and edge-of-field practices to reduce nutrient loss from farmland.
+The Iowa Nutrient Reduction Strategy is a science and technology-based framework to assess and reduce nutrients to Iowa waters and the Gulf of Mexico.

 This publication lists several shade tree selections for the Iowa landscape.
 It lists trees that might serve as replacements for the ash tree, which is susceptible to the emerald ash borer.